- administer a new user login on the system

 Create the new user's home directory if it does not already exist.
 If the directory already exists, it must have read, write, and execute permissions by group, where group is the user's primary group.
 If the server name specified to the -d option is a remote host then the system will not attempt to create the home directory.

-If the directory does not already exist and the parent directory is the mount point of a ZFS dataset, then a child of that dataset will be created and mounted at the specified location.
+If the directory does not already exist, a new ZFS dataset will be created.
+In the global zone, the dataset is created as rpool/export/home/username.
+For non-global zones, the dataset will be created as ROOT-dataset/export/home/username.
+The mountpoint for the ZFS dataset is /export/home/username by default.
+If -d path is specified and it is a path on the local machine, the dataset will be mounted at the specified location.
 The user is delegated permissions to create ZFS snapshots and promote them.
 The newly created dataset will inherit the encryption setting from its parent.
 If it is encrypted, the user is granted permission to change its wrapping key.

 This option allows a UID to be duplicated (non-unique).